-James Lopez: Director of Housing Assistance
+Mr. James Lopez, Director of Housing Assistance

-JameJames Lopez is a co-founder and a 31-year Veteran with the U.S. Navy and Naval Reserves.
-He went in as an E-3 (Seaman) and advanced to the rank of E-5 (Petty Officer 2nd Class).
-While serving he was a Seabee with the Amphibious Battalion Construction One and also as an Illustrator Draftsman with the VP-31 Patrol Squadron.
+James Lopez, WGY6 co-founder, and 31-year Veteran with the U.S. Navy and Naval Reserves.
+An E-3 (Seaman) at enlistment, James advanced to the rank of E-5 (Petty Officer 2nd Class).
+While serving he was a Seabee with the Amphibious Battalion Construction One as well as Illustrator Draftsman with the VP-31 Patrol Squadron.
 Later he would go on to serve with the JAG and with the NLSO in Corpus Christi and various other NLSO’s.
 He completed his 20 years in the Naval Reserves.

-He has earned Navy/Marine Corps Medal/Meritorious Service Medal, Navy Good Conduct Medal, National Defense Service Medal, Army Service Ribbon, Overseas Service Ribbon, Armed Forces Service Medal, W/M Device, Global War on Terrorism, and Iraq Campaign.
+Mr. James Lopes has earned Navy/Marine Corps Medal/Meritorious Service Medal, Navy Good Conduct Medal, National Defense Service Medal, Army Service Ribbon, Overseas Service Ribbon, Armed Forces Service Medal, W/M Device, Global War on Terrorism, and Iraq Campaign.

-Angela Messerlie: Director of Veteran Programs
+Ms. Angela Messerlie, Director of Veteran Programs

 Ms. Angela Messerlie has earned 4 Army Commendation Medals, 3 Army Achievement Medals, 2 Good Conduct Medals, 2 Overseas Service medals, as well as the Korean Service Medal.